thom4parisot/crx/README.md

 ## Module API

 ### ChromeExtension = require("crx")
-### crx = new ChromeExtension
+### crx = new ChromeExtension(attrs)

-This module exports the `ChromeExtension` constructor directly, which takes no arguments.
+This module exports the `ChromeExtension` constructor directly, which can take an optional attribute object, which is used to extend the instance.

 ### crx.load(path, callback)